Goda’s Slave – Chapter 28: Witchcraft

 Goda let out a soft laugh.
 “I told you before that it wasn’t a good idea to get attached.
 Now you see why.
 I’m not going to be around for much longer.”

-“Maybe I don’t know, but I can see some of it.
+“Maybe I don’t, but I can see some of it.
 There is a path carved out for us, even if it seems on the surface that we stumble through it on accident.
 And you—you saw it, too, didn’t you?”

-“How…do you know what I saw?” she said.
-Goda merely stared at her with that same smile, so Kanna figured that the giant wasn’t going to answer, and she asked instead, “You know what that vision meant?
+Kanna grew quiet.
+That memory from the future that she had seen in the shrine—the vision of Goda surrounded by pounding boots while Kanna screamed at her—was still fresh enough that it made Kanna uncomfortable.
+“How do you know what I saw?”
+Goda merely stared at her with that same smile, so Kanna figured that the giant wasn’t going to elaborate, and she asked instead, “Then you know what that vision meant?
 Was it something that happens in Suda?”

 “Yes.”

 “Then tell me!”
-Kanna demanded, pushing herself up from the ground.
+Kanna demanded, pushing herself up from the ground, staggering onto her feet again, her legs wavering in the mud even as her gaze of expectation did not.
 “What was that?
 What were you doing?
-Why was I begging you not to do it?”
-She staggered onto her feet again and offered Goda a gaze of expectation.
+Why was I begging you to stop?”

 “I can’t tell you.”
 The serenity on Goda’s face had not faded, and her tone was cryptic, closer to her usual self; this unnerved Kanna more than the words.

 “What is it with you and all the mysteries, even now?
-Why the hell can’t you tell me?”
+Why can’t you just tell me?”

 “Because,” the giant said, “then you’ll try to stop me.”